Green Party of England and Wales: European Union

-The Green Party was Eurosceptic for the 1994 European Parliament elections.
+In their manifesto for the 1987 United Kingdom general election the Green Party opposed the European Economic Community due to their concerns about large scale corporate and governmental power, as well as objecting to the Common Agricultural Policy.
+The Green Party remained Eurosceptic for the 1989 European Parliament election and during the 1990s.
+Their first two Members of the European Parliament were elected in 1999 due to the adoption of proportional representation, and during the 21st century EU policies developed to include more environmental protection and sustainability.
+Green Party policy changed to advocating EU reform, arguing in particular for increased democracy and reduced corporate lobbying.

 The party supported the 2016 referendum on the United Kingdom's membership of the European Union, calling it "a vital opportunity to create a more democratic and accountable Europe, with a clearer purpose for the future".
-The party has criticised the Common Agricultural Policy, the Common Fisheries Policy and the "excessive influence" of the European Commission in comparison to the European Council and European Parliament, describing it as "undemocratic and unaccountable".
+The party has criticised the Common Fisheries Policy and the "excessive influence" of the European Commission in comparison to the European Council and European Parliament, describing it as "undemocratic and unaccountable".
 The party favoured a "three yeses" approach to Europe: "yes to a referendum, yes to major EU reform and yes to staying in a reformed Europe".
-Bennett also added that:
+In 2013, then party leader, Natalie Bennett added that:

 'Yes to the EU' does not mean we are content with the union continuing to operate as it has in the past.
 There is a huge democratic deficit in its functioning, a serious bias towards the interests of neoliberalism and 'the market', and central institutions have been overbuilt.
 But to achieve those reforms we need to work with fellow EU members, not try to dictate high handedly to them, as David Cameron has done.

+The party came out in favour of the UK remaining in the EU in February 2016, prior to the EU referendum in June 2016.
+Reasons the party cited for supporting remaining in the EU included the protection of workers rights and environmental standards.

-Organisation
+Organisation and structure

+The party has two governing bodies – the Green Party Executive (GPEx), and the Green Party Council.

+Green Party Executive (GPEx)

+Day-to-day management of party affairs, as well as party finances and employment of staff are handled by the GPEx.

+Green Party Council (GPC)

+The Green Party Regional Council (GPRC) was the main policy body between Green Party Conferences, as well as handling broader political strategy, and responsibility as the ultimate disciplinary body of the party.
+In October 2025, the party's conference voted for constitutional reform that abolishes the GPRC and created a new Green Party Council (GPC).
+Members of this new body will be elected for the first time in 2026, with previous members of the GPRC continuing until then.